josieparis/guppy_balancing_selection/README.md

 ## Betascan:
 ### Info on how to run Betascan is detailed in main lab book

+I have decided to rerun it on the holi11 vcf file.
+I also want to mask the variants, as per:

 - Betascan outputs

 ## allele frequency outputs: